abeacock/abeacock.github.io/index.md

 I've spent a chunk of my career building server-side mobile solutions,and over a decade building secure, fast, scalable web applications for the financial industry.
 I've now moved into retail to lead & manage a 40-strong development team migrating from a Java e-commerce monolith to polyglot AWS microservices.

-I'm passionate about serverless compution, love golang, and have become a member of OWASP to help promote secure coding practices.
+I'm passionate about serverless computing, love golang, and have become a member of OWASP to help promote secure coding practices.
 Extremely comfortable working remotely having spent nearly half of my career working from home!

 ### Read my [technical blog](https://blog.andrewbeacock.com)